Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên19/11/2024

-Bloomberg reported on November 18 that US Justice Department officials have submitted a request to a judge to require Google to sell its Chrome browser to break its monopoly.
+Bloomberg News reported on November 18 that US Justice Department officials have submitted a request to a judge to require Google to sell the Chrome browser to break its monopoly.

-Sources told Bloomberg that the US Justice Department's antitrust officials will pursue the case and recommend that the US judge take a tough stance against Google, owned by Alphabet Inc. (US-based).
+Sources told Bloomberg that the US Justice Department's antitrust officials will pursue the case and recommend that the US judge take a tough stance on Google, owned by Alphabet Inc. (US-based).

-US authorities are expected to submit a request to US District Court Judge Amit Mehta on November 20 to force Google to sell its Chrome browser.
-Observers say the move is aimed at breaking Chrome's monopoly, as global users almost always use this browser to access the Google Search engine, from which Google Search can receive a large amount of data and reduce the ability to compete with other units.
+US authorities are expected to submit a request to District Court Judge Amit Mehta on November 20 to force Google to sell the Google Chrome browser.
+Observers say the move is aimed at breaking Chrome's monopoly, as global users almost use this browser to access the Google Search engine, from which Google Search can receive a large amount of data and reduce the ability to compete with other units.

 Google có nguy cơ mất trình duyệt Chrome?- Ảnh 1.